How is cervical cancer treated?

 • If treatment is unlikely to make the cancer go away: Surgery, chemotherapy or radiotherapy can be used to try to stop the growth of the tumor for as long as possible, help patients to live longer and relieve the symptoms of the disease.
 But some people who are in this situation decide not to have treatment.

-Surgery is usually the first step of treatment.
+The first treatment is often surgery.
 The aim is to completely remove the cancer.
-To remove very small tumors or abnormal cells that could turn into cancer, a type of surgery called conization may be enough.
-In conization, a roughly cherry-sized, cone-shaped wedge of tissue containing the tumor is removed from the opening of the cervix and the cervix itself.
-The operation is done through the vagina, under local or general anesthetic.
+To remove very small tumors or abnormal cells that could turn into cancer, a minor surgical procedure called conization may be enough.
+This removes the tumor and a cone-shaped wedge of tissue the size of a cherry from the opening of the cervix and the cervix itself.
+The operation is done through the vagina, under local or general anesthesia.

-If conization isn't enough, a larger area of the cervix and/or the entire womb are removed.
-Sometimes parts of nearby organs or tissue are removed too.
-This is done under a general anesthetic – either through the vagina, laparoscopy (small cuts in the abdominal wall) or open surgery (a larger cut across the abdominal wall).
-Depending on whether the cancer has spread, and how much, other operations may be needed too.
+Conization is not enough if the cancer has spread further.
+Then a larger part of the cervix and/or the entire womb is removed.
+In some cases nearby organs or connective tissue may also be removed.
+This is done under general anesthesia – either through the vagina, by laparoscopy (small cuts in the abdominal wall) or through open surgery (a larger cut across the abdominal wall).
+Depending on whether the cancer has spread, and how much, several operations may be needed too.

 Radiotherapy involves exposing the tumor to high-energy radiation in order to destroy the cancer cells.
 This can be done from outside the body (through the skin) or from inside the body (through the vagina).
-The latter is known as brachytherapy.
-During radiotherapy, doctors try to protect the surrounding tissue as much as possible.
-But this is often unavoidable: Healthy tissue might be exposed to radiation too, leading to side effects and longer-term problems such as bladder issues, vaginal dryness or of the mucous membranes.
+This is known as brachytherapy.

 When radiotherapy is used in the treatment of cervical cancer, it is usually combined with chemotherapy (chemoradiotherapy).